-1. Arena/Auditorium/Stadium:

-- a.
+- 1. Arena/Auditorium/Stadium: - a.
 The minimum lot area required shall be no less than five (5) acres. - b.
-The minimum required frontage on a public road at the primary point of access shall be a minimum of 400 feet in length. - c.
+The minimum required frontage on a public road at the primary point of access shall be a minimum of 400 feet in length.

+- c.
 All points of vehicular access shall be from an arterial road.
 The access points shall be located to minimize vehicular traffic to and through local roads in residential neighborhoods - d.
-Safety fences up to a height of six (6) feet shall be required, if determined appropriate, to protect the general health, safety, and welfare.
+Safety fences up to a height of six (6) feet shall be required, if determined appropriate, to protect the general health, safety, and welfare. - 2.
+Assembly: - a.
+The use shall be located on a collector, a local commercial road or road of higher classification. - b.

-2. Assembly:

-- a.
-The use shall be located on a collector or road of higher classification. - b.
 Dumpster and trash receptacles shall be located a minimum of 100 feet from residential property and screened from view with a six (6) foot in height solid wood fence and hedge combination unless part of a pre-existing commercial development. - c.
-Within the Little Ranches Overlay Zoning District, an assembly use shall be limited to places of worship only.

-3. Golf Course:

-- a.
-A golf course may also include a clubhouse facility. - b.
+Within the Little Ranches Overlay Zoning District, an assembly use shall be limited to places of worship only. - 3.
+Golf Course: - a.
+A golf course may also include a clubhouse facility.
+The clubhouse is to serve as the place where golfers register daily and pay fees for the use of the golf facility. - b.
 The golf course must be fully functioning for the clubhouse to be in operation. - c.
 The size of the clubhouse and the services it provides may vary with local conditions and intensity of use.
-The clubhouse facility must be indicated on the site plan during the approval process and must meet all concurrency standards, and standards of the LDR including parking and landscaping. - d.
-Services the golf clubhouse may provide include various combinations of the following: locker rooms, shower rooms, dining room, snack bar, lounge, manager's office, pro shop (where golf merchandise may be purchased), caddy and golf cart storage room, and recreation room reserved for special activities of clubhouse members.

-4. Recreational Vehicle Park:
+The clubhouse facility must be indicated on the site plan during the approval process and must meet all concurrency standards, and standards of the Code LDR including parking and landscaping. - d.
+Services the golf clubhouse may provide include various combinations of the following: locker rooms, shower rooms, dining room, snack bar, lounge, manager's office, pro shop (where golf merchandise may be purchased), caddy and golf cart storage room, and recreation room reserved for special activities of clubhouse members. - 4.
+Recreational Vehicle Park: - a.

-- a.
 The park shall be located within a property that contains a permanently approved equestrian venue consisting of at least 50 acres. - b.
-The number of recreational vehicles permitted shall not exceed the underlying residential land use density and may be clustered within the site. - c.
-The location of all permanent structures associated with the park and all recreational vehicles shall comply with the setbacks applicable to principal structures.
+The number of recreational vehicles permitted shall not exceed the underlying residential land use density of the equestrian venue parcel and may be clustered within the site. - c.
+The location of all permanent structures associated with the park and all recreational vehicles shall comply with the setbacks applicable to principal structures. - d.
+The individual recreational vehicle spaces within the RV park shall be provide electrical, potable water and sanitary sewer service that meet all applicable codes and other applicable standards. - e.
+Additional landscaping and buffering may be required when any portion of the park abuts property assigned a residential designation by the Future Land Use Map or the Official Zoning Map.